PROTECT WHAT YOU’VE BUILT

 How much time will this take?

-What if I’m just starting out?
+What if I’m just starting?

 How do I access the resources?